abbyPitcairn/470assignment5/README.md

-# 470assignment5
+# Information Retrieval System
-This is an assignment for COS470 Intro to Information Retrieval that implements a variety of techniques from the course to create an effective information retrieval system.
+This is an assignment for COS470: Intro to Information Retrieval at the University of Southern Maine.

+It implements a variety of techniques from the course to create an effective information retrieval system.

 Author: Abigail Pitcairn

-Version: November 26, 2024
+Version: DEcember 4, 2024